python/typing/CONTRIBUTING.md

 `typing_extensions` supports Python 3.6+.
 However, it is OK to omit support for Python versions that have reached end of life if doing so is too difficult or otherwise does not make sense.
-For example, `typing_extensions.AsyncGenerator` only exists on Python 3.6 and higher, because async generators were added to the language in 3.6.
+For example, `typing_extensions.AsyncGenerator` was only supported in Python 3.6 and newer, because async generators were not part of the language before then.

 # Versioning scheme